Very smooth hash

 VSH is not suitable as a substitute for a random oracle, but can be used to build a provably secure randomized trapdoor hash function.
 This function can replace the trapdoor function used in the Cramer–Shoup signature scheme, maintaining its provable security while speeding up verification time by about 50%.

 VSN and VSSR

 All cryptographic hash functions that are now widely used are not based on hard mathematical problems.
 Those few functions that are constructed on hard mathematical problems are called provably secure.
 Finding collisions is then known to be as hard as solving the hard mathematical problem.
-For the basic version of Very Smooth Hash function, this hard problem is to find modular square roots (VSSR) of certain special numbers (VSN).
+For the basic version of Very Smooth Hash, this hard problem is to find modular square roots (VSSR) of certain special numbers (VSN).
 This is assumed to be as hard as factoring integers.